-The charter of an LLP can state that other areas fall within the exclusive competence of the general meeting.
+An LLP's charter can state that other areas fall within the exclusive competence of the general meeting.
 Regardless of how the competence of the general meeting is defined in the charter, it may consider any matter relating to the LLP.
-Additionally, it may cancel any decision of lower corporate bodies on matters relating to internal matters of the LLP.
+Additionally, it may cancel any decision of lower corporate bodies on matters relating to the LLP's internal matters.